 The 2-person Relay is your chance to join up with 1 other person to take on the 26.2 mile marathon course through scenic Knoxville as a team.
 The marathon course has been designed to show-off Knoxville and run through several of its fine neighborhoods.
 We know that this year, the neighborhoods along the route are planning some great support.

-2017 Course map Click here to view
+2018 Course map Click here to view (2019 subject to change)

-Course profile Click here to view
+Course profile Click here to view (2019 subject to change)

 NOTE: The legs are NOT of equal length.
 The first leg is 12.8 miles.
 The second leg of the 2 person relay is 13.4.
 Please plan your relay accordingly.

 The first relay participant will complete his or her part of the course and then pass their slap bracelet to the next member of the team, with the 2nd runner crossing the finish line.
 The team will receive one time and be racing against other 2 Person Relay teams only.

+All Relay participants will receive a t-shirt and goody bag at the Health & Fitness Expo on Saturday, March 30.
 All Relay Participants can enjoy post-race food and refreshments at the Pilot Flying J Post Race Party.

 The marathon relay course will feature 18 runner refreshment stations.
 Each station will feature Powerade and Mountain Valley Spring Water.
 There will also be four gel stations, at approximately the 6.3, 16, 21, and 23 mile marks.

-Restrictions: The team must be able to complete the course, whether running or walking, in 7 hours.
+The team must be able to complete the course, whether running or walking, in 7 hours.
 The course will be rolled-up at a 16 min/mile pace.
 At a pace slower than this, you will need to move to the sidewalks and proceed toward the finish.
 The finish line will remain open for 7 hours.

-Timing: This year’s relay will be timed using a chip timing system.
+This year’s relay will be timed using a chip timing system.

-Medical Support: Plenty of medical support will be available throughout the course, at the finish line, and at the Pilot Flying J Post Race Party.
+Plenty of medical support will be available throughout the course, at the finish line, and at the Pilot Flying J Post Race Party.
 Mobile medical support units will be positioned every couple of miles along the course.
 There will be a first aid area after the finish line.
 Covenant Therapy Centers will also be available to aid in stretching at the Pilot Flying J Post Race Party in the concourse of Neyland Stadium.